Texas hears SEC chatter in 1st Big 12 road game of season

 “They’ve been engaging, which gets us pretty fueled,” said Ogden, who refrains from trash-talking herself because she’s a member of the TCU Dutchmen.
 “I can’t repeat the words they said that made me laugh.”

-No. 6 Oklahoma, which is going to the SEC with Texas by 2025 if not earlier, also played its first road Big 12 game at Kansas State.
+No. 6 Oklahoma, which is joining Texas in the SEC by 2025 if not earlier, also played its first road Big 12 game at Kansas State.

-The OU jeering by the home fans was similar to years past, with a play on a derogatory term.
-The public address announcer made a point to mention that Missouri is a former Big 12 member when giving the score in the Tigers’ 62-24 SEC loss to Tennessee on Saturday.
+The OU jeering by the home fans was similar to years past, with a play on a derogatory term, while the public address announcer made a point to mention that Missouri is a former Big 12 member when giving the score in the Tigers’ 62-24 SEC loss to Tennessee on Saturday.

 Texas athletic director Chris Del Conte said he wasn’t worried about the reception the Longhorns would receive.
 There were no major incidents, and plenty of pleasant exchanges between players and coaches on the field after the game.